makfruit/slate/source/includes/_coupons.md

 Content-Type application/json; charset=utf-8
 ```

-In case of error, Ecwid responds with an error HTTP status code and JSON-formatted body containing error description.
+In case of error, Ecwid responds with an error HTTP status code and, optionally, a JSON-formatted body containing error description.

 #### HTTP codes

 **HTTP Status** | **Response JSON** | Description
 -------------- | -------------- | --------------
 400 | Request parameters are malformed
-409 | The coupon with the given email already exists
+409 | The coupon with the given code already exists
 500 | The creation request failed because of an error on the server

 #### Error response body (optional)